Sickle cell disease: United States

 The number of people with the disease in the United States is about 100,000 (one in 3,300), mostly affecting Americans of sub-Saharan African descent.
 In the United States, about one out of 365 African-American children and one in every 16,300 Hispanic-American children have sickle cell anaemia.
 The life expectancy for men with sickle cell disease is approximately 42 years of age while women live approximately six years longer.
 An additional 2 million are carriers of the sickle cell trait.
 Most infants with sickle cell disease born in the United States are identified by routine neonatal screening.
 As of 2016, all 50 states include screening for sickle cell disease as part of their newborn screening.
 The newborn's blood is sampled through a heel-prick and is sent to a lab for testing.
-The baby must have been eating for a minimum of 24 hours before the heel-prick test can be done.
-Some states also require a second blood test to be done when the baby is two weeks old to ensure the results.
+The baby must have been eating for at least 24 hours before the heel-prick test can be done.
+Some states also require a second blood test to be done when the baby is two weeks old to confirm the results.

 Sickle cell disease is the most common genetic disorder among African Americans.
-Approximately 8% are carriers and 1 in 375 are born with the disease.
+Approximately 8% are carriers, and 1 in 375 are born with the disease.
 Patient advocates for sickle cell disease have complained that it gets less government and private research funding than similar rare diseases such as cystic fibrosis, with researcher Elliott Vichinsky saying this shows racial discrimination or the role of wealth in health care advocacy.
 Overall, without considering race, approximately 1.5% of infants born in the United States are carriers of at least one copy of the mutant (disease-causing) gene.
+In June 2026 it was reported that Daniel Cressy, an African American from Louisiana was cured from the disease after going through curative gene therapy.